-The LLB is one of the most popular programme among the youngster.
-Those applicants who are looking more detailed information should read the below points.
+The LLB is one of the most popular programmes among youngsters.
+Applicants looking for more detailed information should read the points below.

-- LLB course full is Bachelor of Legislative Law
+- The full form of the LLB is Bachelor of Legislative Law.

 - Students learn about law and legislation in this course.
 Students apply these skills in the judicial system after mastering them.

 - The LLB degree program requires a 50% aggregate score in the undergraduate degree.